NWTC/InflowWind/Source/README_TODO.txt

 ==============================

 IfW control level
--- split FFWind.
 -- summary output file.
--- placeholder for the userwind.f90 submodule.
-Put directions within that module and an error message in the module with information on how to impliment it.
 -- for HHWind (UniformWind), give a warning if the global winddirection and wind direction in the file are different (init routine someplace, using first timestep, different warning if non-zero global wind direction and direction changes from zero within file.
    Continue with sim anyhow)
--- setup the FFT.
+X- setup the FFT.
 May need to create some additional types for storing the data.

 Documentation
--- what the input file parameters description (see the FAST 8 README in Bonnie's branch) --
+-- what the input file parameters description (see the FAST 8 README in Bonnie's branch)

 Submodules
 -- Uniform wind (also steady wind)
    -- summary file writing
--- FFWind -> split to TurbSimFF and BladedStyleFF.
-Change the WindNumbers for this.
+-- TSFFWind
    -- summary file writing
    -- new interpolator
+-- BladedFFWind
+   -- summary file writing
+   -- new interpolator
 -- HAWCWind -> Major revamp with the scaling.
    -- summary file writing
    -- new interpolator
    -- Scaling parameters --> must output info on this to the summary file.
--- BladedWind -> includes native Bladed and TurbSim bladed files.
-   -- summary file writing
-   -- new interpolator
 -- CTWind -> major revamp of how this is implimented (talk to Bonnie when we get there) -- new interpolator (not sure if this applies here or not) -- summary file writing